 Our milk delivery has not arrived or is incorrect.
 What happens now?

 Milk deliveries will normally be made prior to 10.30am.
-In the event that your delivery has not arrived or is in any way incorrect, please contact us at firstname.lastname@example.org.
+In the event that your delivery has not arrived or is in any way incorrect, please contact us on the day at firstname.lastname@example.org or alternatively please contact our Customer Service team on 0844 854 2913.
 We will then contact the dairy on your behalf and advise accordingly once we have received an update from them.
-In the event that the depot fails to make a delivery, please confirm a non-delivery on your weekly delivery confirmation for that day and we will credit those customers affected.
+In the event that the dairy fails to make a delivery, please confirm a non-delivery on your weekly delivery confirmation for that day and we will credit those customers affected.
 Alternatively please contact our Customer Service team on 0844 854 2913.
 Please bear in mind that at the start of a new term the deliveries could well be running later than you would normally expect.

 A parent has queried why their child has not received milk.
 What should I do?